RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 The advantage of this compared to CLIP is that we do not need to calculate a global normalization factor for the cross entropy.
 The SigLIP loss can be better parallelized across devices.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/siglip_parallelization.png" alt="SigLIP parallelization strategy" class="img-fluid mx-auto d-block" width=650 source="https://arxiv.org/abs/2303.15343" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/siglip_parallelization.png" alt="SigLIP parallelization strategy" class="img-fluid mx-auto d-block" width=650 source="https://arxiv.org/abs/2303.15343" %}

 Each device gets a chunk of the images.
 In step 1, they compute the loss with respect to the matching chunk of text.
 Each device then iterates through the other chunks of text embeddings (containing only negatives) and accumulates the loss.